Mohammad-Adilkhan3/Chilli_price_prediction_and_forecasting_web/docs/prd.md

 ## 5. Reference Materials

-### 5.1 Current Interface Screenshot
+### 5.1 Current Interface Screenshots
-User provided existing dashboard interface: WhatsApp Image 2025-12-05 at 20.18.49_18cee13a.jpg
+- WhatsApp Image 2025-12-05 at 20.18.49_18cee13a.jpg (existing dashboard interface showing Karnataka Red Chilli Price Prediction Model)

-This screenshot shows the current Karnataka Red Chilli Price Prediction Model interface, which will be redesigned according to the specifications above to achieve a professional AI platform aesthetic.
+\nThese screenshots show the current interface, which will be redesigned and enhanced according to the specifications above to achieve a professional AI platform aesthetic with added year/month selection and dataset upload capabilities.

 ## 6. Project Deliverables

 - Fully implemented frontend with React.js + Tailwind CSS
-- Complete backend API with FastAPI
-- Integrated ML models with prediction pipeline
+- Complete backend API with FastAPI\n- Integrated ML models with prediction pipeline
 - AI chat assistant functionality
+- Dataset upload and processing system
+- Year/month-based prediction filtering
 - Clean, modular, production-ready code
 - Responsive design for all devices
 - Documentation for deployment and maintenance